deima24/Healty-Food/README.md

 * Contact address form (pre-populated if user has previously saved his info)
 * Update Info button
 * Listing of past orders in order history

+## Possible Future Features

+### Extended product range

+The shop has the potential to extend its product range by categories and even products so the user would have more options to choose from.

+### Search option

+Add search option so the user could find food by puting it in the search bar.Currently the product selection is so small that a search bar was deemed unnecessary but would make sense to implement along with an extended product range.
+Leaving comment on the other people reviews.